07JP27/slack-table-api-sample/README.md

+## Note:This project is SAMPLE.
+Some important parts(e.g. validation) is omitted.

 # Next-gen Slack platform project template
 This repo contains a sample project and embedded lightweight SDK of a Typescript based project for the new Deno runtime.